Work progressing well on a £7.5m project to relieve station crowding and support more reliable train services at Denmark Hill

 Heritage features on Windsor Walk and the heritage gates that will go on the new entrance are partly funded by The Railway Heritage Trust.

-- Work on site begins
+- Began work on site

 October to December 2020

-- Retaining wall for platform 4 to be built.
+- Built retaining wall for platform 4

 October 2020 – March 2021